open-amt-cloud-toolkit/docs/docs/Glossary.md

 **Open Active Management Technology (Open AMT) Cloud Toolkit:** An open source software architecture consisting of modular microservices and libraries for integration of out-of-band manageability into existing network infrastructures.
 The software enables network administrators and independent software vendors (ISVs) to explore key Intel® AMT features.
 [See more about Open AMT Cloud Toolkit features.](https://software.intel.com/content/www/us/en/develop/topics/iot/hardware/vpro-platform-retail.html)

 **out-of-band (OOB) manageability:** A remote management technology that allows administrators to perform actions on network assets or devices using a secure alternative to LAN-based communication protocols.
 Actions include reboot, power up, power down, system updates, and more.
-As long as the network device or asset is connected to power, OAMTCT software can perform remote management, including powering up as system that is currently powered down.
+As long as the network device or asset is connected to power, OAMTCT software can perform remote management, including powering up a system that is currently powered down.

 ## P